deadlyremote/Python-Base64/README.md

-# Go-Base64
+# Python-Base64
-Base64 string converts using only go's built-in string libraries
+Base64 string converts using only python's built-in string libraries